 ACSC 515 Models for Financial Economics

 MATH 683 Computational Finance

 STAT 507 Introduction to Stochastic Processes (or MATH 685 Stochastic Processes)

 STAT 721 Theory of Estimation

-MATH 693.01 Monte Carlo Methods in Finance-Existing Course
+MATH 693.01 Monte Carlo Methods for Quantitative Finance

 MATH 691.05 Stochastic Optimal Control & Applications in Finance

 MATH 693.03 Energy, Commodity and Environmental Finance

 FNCE 799.05 Theory of Corporate Finance